leviceccato/leviceccato.au/README.md

 ### Development

-Make sure you run all commands from the root of this project. *Note:* npm commands may fail due to unmet peer dependency requirements triggered by use of the beta Vite build.
-This can be fixed by applying a `--force` flag.
+Make sure you run all commands from the root of this project.

 Install dependencies.